Keyboard shortcuts

 return: "[Contact]"

-Enums map to C# enums with explicit integer values:
+Enums become C# enums with explicit values:

 /// <summary>Type of contact</summary>